Greg Casar: 2022

 On November 4, 2021, Casar announced his candidacy for Texas's 35th congressional district.
-During the primary, he was endorsed by prominent national progressives, including Senators Bernie Sanders and Elizabeth Warren and Representative Alexandria Ocasio-Cortez, as well as Austin officials such as Mayor Steve Adler and Travis County District Attorney José Garza.
+During the primary, he was endorsed by prominent national progressives, including senators Bernie Sanders and Elizabeth Warren and Representative Alexandria Ocasio-Cortez, as well as Austin officials such as Mayor Steve Adler and Travis County district attorney José Garza.
+Casar joined the Squad, which includes Ocasio-Cortez and five other members who form the furthest-left wing faction of the House Democratic Caucus.

 Casar won the Democratic primary on March 1, 2022, with approximately 60% of the vote.
 In his victory speech, he linked his victory to the overall progressive movement, saying, "This election was about us, the power of the people and the power of our movement.
-Let’s celebrate the progressive movement in Texas".
-Given the 35th district’s partisan lean of D+21, Casar’s primary victory was considered tantamount to election.
+Let's celebrate the progressive movement in Texas".
+Given the 35th district's partisan lean of D+21, Casar's primary victory was considered tantamount to election.
 The Texas Tribune wrote that he is expected to be "among the most progressive members of Congress ever to serve from Texas".

-On November 8, 2022, Casar won the general election, defeating the Republican nominee, Dan McQueen, with 73% of the vote.
+On November 8, 2022, Casar won the general election, defeating the Republican nominee, former Corpus Christi mayor Dan McQueen, with 73% of the vote.

+Tenure

+Casar was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.
+On July 25, 2023, Casar led a thirst strike advocating for better heat protection after a law passed in Texas overrode local ordinances such as water and rest breaks.
+The strike lasted for nine hours and Casar took no breaks nor did he eat or drink.